 These suggested times may seem slow to you–but remember, you are estimating based on the speed of an average student.

-We also provide a blog post discussing strategies for balancing synchronous and asynchronous teaching, as well as some slides with examples of how to balance and estimate synchronous and asynchronous instructional time equivalents in different types of classes.
+We also provide a resource on strategies for balancing synchronous and asynchronous teaching, as well as some slides with examples of how to balance and estimate synchronous and asynchronous instructional time equivalents in different types of classes.

 Other Institutions’ Approaches